Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 ### Prometheus operator

 Prometheus Operator is a tool that provides monitoring definitions for Kubernetes services and the management of Prometheus instances.
-Using prometheus operator, kafka cluster data can be scrapped in a automated way by setting up exporters(data) pod.
+Using prometheus operator, kafka cluster data can be scrapped in a automated way by setting up exporter(data) pod.

 Download  [kube-prometheus](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) operator and install the chart.